pwFoo/pleroma-docker/README.md

 This means that setting `PLEROMA_VERSION` to a branch enables rolling-release updates while setting it to a tag or commit-hash pins the version.

+## Maintaining Pleroma

+Pleroma maintenance is usually done with premade mix tasks.
+You can run these tasks using `./pleroma mix [task] [arguments...]`.
+If you need to fix some bigger issues you can also spawn a shell using `./pleroma enter`.

 ## Customizing Pleroma

 Just add your customizations (and their folder structure) to `custom.d`.<br>